Kernel functions based on triplet comparisons: Our kernel functions

-and there are further possibilities for building up new kernel functions from existing ones, for example $k_1\cdot k_2$ or $\exp(k_i)$, $i=1,2$ \citep{shawe_kernels}.

-\subsubsection{Reducing diagonal dominance}
+\subsection{Reducing diagonal dominance}

-If the number $|\mathcal{S}|$ of given similarity triplets is small, our kernel functions suffer from a problem that is shared by many other kernel functions defined on complex data: the feature maps $\Phi_{k_1}$ and $\Phi_{k_2}$ map the objects in $\dataset$ to sparse vectors, that is almost all of their entries are zero.
+If the number $|\mathcal{S}|$ of given similarity triplets is small, our kernel functions suffer from a problem that is shared by many other kernel functions defined on complex data: $\Phi_{k_1}$ and $\Phi_{k_2}$ map the objects in $\dataset$ to sparse vectors, that is almost all of their entries are zero.
 As a consequence, two different feature vectors $\Phi_{k_i}(x_a)$ and $\Phi_{k_i}(x_b)$ appear to be almost orthogonal and the similarity score $k_i(x_a,x_b)$ is much smaller than the self-similarity scores $k_i(x_a,x_a)$ or $k_i(x_b,x_b)$.
-This phenomenon, usually referred to as diagonal dominance of the kernel function, has been observed to pose difficulties for the kernel methods the kernel function is applied to, and several ways have been proposed for dealing with it \citep{schoelk_diagdom,Greene_diagdom}.
+This phenomenon, usually referred to as diagonal dominance of the kernel function, has been observed to pose difficulties for the kernel methods using the kernel function, and several ways have been proposed for dealing with it \citep{schoelk_diagdom,Greene_diagdom}.
 In all our experiments we deal with diagonal dominance in the following simple way: Let $k$ denote a kernel function and $K$ the kernel matrix on $\dataset$, that is $K=(k(x_i,x_j))_{i,j=1}^n$, which would be the input to a kernel method.
 Then we replace $K$ by $K-\lambda_{\textrm{min}}I$ where $I\in\R^{n\times n}$ denotes the identity matrix and $\lambda_{\textrm{min}}$ is the smallest eigenvalue of $K$.
-Note that $\lambda_{\textrm{min}}$ is non-negative and that it is the largest number that we can subtract from the diagonal of $K$ such that the resulting matrix is still positive semi-definite and hence can be used by a kernel method.